 Safe, natural deodorants may be a little harder to adhere to your skin by not including this ingredient.
-But trust us, it’s worth the effort.
+But my opinion — it’s worth the effort.

 Still unsure about your own deodorant?
 Let’s break down some ingredients to a popular brand.
-We don’t mean to pick on Dove, but admittedly we used Dove for many years and always loved the smell.
+I don’t mean to pick on Dove, but admittedly I used Dove for many years and always loved the smell.